Kartakinec/frontend-project-44/README.md

 [![Actions Status](https://github.com/Kartakinec/frontend-project-44/actions/workflows/hexlet-check.yml/badge.svg)](https://github.com/Kartakinec/frontend-project-44/actions)
 [![Maintainability](https://api.codeclimate.com/v1/badges/fdc26fa9b75b286a009e/maintainability)](https://codeclimate.com/github/Kartakinec/frontend-project-44/maintainability)

 Brain games is the set of five console mini-games.
 Each game will be ask questions and you should answer correctly.
 If you correctly answer three question in a row game will be complete.
-If you make wrong answer you can rerun game.
+If you make wrong answer you can rerun the game.

 Installation
 1) git clone https://github.com/Kartakinec/frontend-project-44